 Back in Australia, my friends and I would do a Colour Run every single year without fail.
-It was always a good excuse for a weekend away to Sydney to catch up with all the girls especially as we've all scattered across the country over the last few years since finishing Uni.
-Over the last few weeks Dan and I had spotted lots of signs around the area advertising Run or Dye at Hever Castle.
-It took a little convincing but I finally managed to convince him that we should sign up & we had such a fun, colourful day running around the beautiful grounds of Hever Castle in Kent.
+It was always a good excuse for a weekend away to Sydney to catch up with all the girls especially as we’ve all scattered across the country over the last few years since finishing Uni.
+So when Run or Dye got in touch with us about joining them at their next event at Hever Castle we signed up!
+We had such a fun, colourful day running around the beautiful, misty grounds of Hever Castle in Kent.

 It was a seriously foggy day when we woke up and I kept telling Dan it was a good thing because it meant it would turn out to be a gorgeous day!
 I understood the weird looks he gave me later on that day when he told me that may be the case in Australia… but not in the UK!